 Policy brief: Regional migration and settlement: Putting down roots to revitalise regional communities in Australia

 When newcomers settle and put down roots in regional communities, there are significant benefits for newcomers, the receiving community and the Australian society and economy alike.
 The movement of newcomers to regional areas can alleviate population decline, fill labour shortages and enrich cultural diversity.

 In recent years, Australian Government policies have sought to promote migration and settlement in regional communities.
 While government policies have helped to increase initial settlement of migrants and refugees in regional areas, helping newcomers and local receiving communities develop lasting ties remains a challenge.
 This highlights the need for a greater focus on supporting newcomers in regional areas to develop lasting connections that benefit them and the regional communities where they settle

 The policy brief “Putting down roots to revitalise regional communities in Australia” shines a light on policy solutions to address this issue.
 It is informed by SSI’s recent experience and research on refugee settlement in Armidale, NSW.
 It also draws insights from successful approaches used in Canada in settling and retaining newcomers outside of major cities.

 Policy brief: Jumping through hoops: barriers to basic rights and opportunities for newcomers to Australia

-In recent years, successive Australian Governments have introduced policies that restrict eligibility and extend waiting times for newcomers with permanent or temporary residency to access income support and essential services and to apply for citizenship.
+In recent years, successive Australian Governments have introduced policies which restrict eligibility and extend waiting times for newcomers with permanent or temporary residency to access income support and essential services, and to apply for citizenship.

 Australia’s approach to providing basic rights and opportunities matters not only because of the impacts on the wellbeing of newcomers but also because the way that governments treat migrants and refugees underpins social cohesion.
 Inclusive policies provide the foundation for positive attitudes and interactions between newcomers and the broader community and nurture an overall sense of belonging, well-being and trust.